 Mercer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Mercer is quite a bit lower than the national average among all cities of 21.84%: just 12.13% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Mercer with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.13% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Mercer in 2022 was $33,572, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $134,288 for a family of four.
 However, Mercer contains both very wealthy and poor people as well.